Zhoues/MineDreamer/README.md

-## Citation
+## 📑 Citation

-If you find MineDreamer useful for your research and applications, please cite using this BibTeX:
+If you find *MineDreamer* useful for your research and applications, please cite using this BibTeX:
 ```
 waiting...
 ```